 Our mission is to contribute to the transition to a net zero carbon future by providing carbon-neutral battery-grade materials to the new and burgeoning Electric Vehicle (“EV”) battery market in North America

 Strategically Located Facility:

 Our processing facility is in Yuma County, Arizona, between Tacna and Dateland, AZ, close to the California border.
-It is accessible by truck within 4 hours from ports in San Diego, California and Ensenada, Mexico.
+It is accessible by truck within 4 hours from ports in Long Beach, California and Ensenada, Mexico.

 Cobalt hydroxide feedstock sourced from the DRC (and possibly Indonesia and/or Australia) is expected to be received by container at the Port of Ensenada, Mexico, for transfer to our facility by truck.